dothinh115/enfyra_app/docs/project-structure.md

-# Enfyra CMS - Project Structure Documentation
+# Enfyra App - Project Structure Documentation

 ## Overview
-Enfyra CMS is a content management system built on Nuxt 3 with Vue 3 Composition API and TypeScript.
+Enfyra App is a content management system built on Nuxt 3 with Vue 3 Composition API and TypeScript.
 The project uses Nuxt UI and Tailwind CSS for the user interface.

 ## Root Level Files
 - `nuxt.config.ts` - Nuxt 3 configuration